Buying Glasses Online

 Precise measurements are required to ensure your glasses work properly with your prescription.

-Not taking these measurements correctly will ultimately cause your lenses to focus light on your retina incorrectly, leaving you with blurry vision (or even a sense of nausea if you have a mild-to-strong astigmatism).
+Not taking these measurements properly can cause your lenses to focus light on your retina incorrectly, leaving you with blurry vision (or even a sense of nausea if you have a mild-to-strong astigmatism).

 2. Quality Assurance by a Registered Optician

-• one lens with anti-glare coating and one without
+• one lens with an anti-glare coating and the other without

 • huge axis issues